jbcebe-seekers/corda/docs/source/running-the-demos.rst

    using the Standard Initial Margin Model.
 6. The distributed notary demo, which demonstrates a single node getting multiple transactions notarised by a distributed (Raft-based) notary.
-7. The Bank of Corda demo, which demonstrates a node acting as an issuer of assets (the Bank of Corda) and remote client applications requesting issuance (via RPC, HTTP) of some cash on behalf of a node called Big Corporation
+7. The Bank of Corda demo, which demonstrates a node acting as an issuer of assets (the Bank of Corda) and remote client applications requesting issuance (via RPC, HTTP) of some cash on behalf of a node called Big Corporation.

 .. note:: If any demos don't work please jump on our mailing list and let us know.